synxty/idea/index.md

 Paladins are versatile warriors who can be found at the vanguard of battle or strategically positioned to protect allies.

-These adaptable champions can take on the role of bruisers, boasting impressive **Health** pools and formidable **Resistance** to enemy assaults.
+These adaptable legends can take on the role of bruisers, boasting impressive **Health** pools and formidable **Resistance** to enemy assaults.
 While they excel in absorbing incoming **Damage** and protecting their team, Paladins are equally adept at delivering punishing attacks to enemies.

 Incorporate Paladins into your team, and you'll gain access to these dependable guardians, capable of both leading the charge and shielding your squad from harm.
 Their well-rounded abilities and adaptable nature make them a valuable asset in your quest for victory.